There seems to be no shortage of hype surrounding Denver Broncos quarterback Tim Tebow this season.

 Under Kyle Orton, the Broncos had a 1-4 record, but four of the five opponents currently have winning records.
 One of them was the undefeated Green Bay Packers.

 Orton won't be wearing a gold jacket at Canton, but to compare him to Tebow isn't much of a measuring stick.
 Orton has had his ups and downs over his seven-year career, and this season was one of those forgettable ones for the former Purdue star.
-If given the chance, Orton, who threw for 20 touchdowns and completed nearly 59 percent of his passes in 2010, may have been able to overcome some early-season problems to lead Denver to a similar record under Tebow.
+If given the chance, Orton, who threw for 20 touchdowns and completed nearly 59 percent of his passes in 2010, may have been able to overcome some early-season problems to lead Denver to a record similar to Tebow.

-When John Fox benched Orton in favor of Tebow, the first-year Broncos' head coach did so under the pressure of fans chanting Tebow's name at games, and because he figured Denver's season might have already been lost after Week Six.
+When John Fox benched Orton in favor of Tebow, the first-year Broncos head coach did so under the pressure of fans chanting Tebow's name at games, and because he figured Denver's season might have already been lost after Week Six.
 With the season looking bleak, he handed the ball over to Tebow, and went for broke.
 Fox would later concede that the offense made changes due to Tebow's shortcomings.

 But Tebow certainly deserves some credit for taking advantage of the opportunity that basically fell into his lap.
 He's done a fine job of utilizing his skill set, and wearing down opposing defenses.